-Semicolon is the statement ending character in many programming languages.
+The semicolon is the statement ending character in many programming languages.

 Visual cue for the eyes

-Semicolon as a statement ending character is one of the ways to help your eyes navigate in program code.
+Using the semicolon as a statement ending character is one of the ways to help your eyes navigate in program code.

 The statement is finished

 A statement expresses a basic unit of computation.
 It describes a set of instructions to be executed.
 You naturally want to end describing it and indicate that it's complete.
 You want to say that there are no more characters to be included in the statement.
 This is all there is to it.
 As a programmer, I am moving over to the next one.
 I've achieved a sense of closure.